-Houston Divorce Modification Lawyer
+Houston Divorce Modifications Lawyer

 DISCUSS YOUR OPTIONS

-Achieving the best results for your future in Houston, TX
+Achieving the best results for your future in Houston, TX with Stepp & Sullivan

 When a divorce is finalized, the judge issues several orders in the divorce decree that pertain to the matters decided upon.
 The divorce decree dissolves the marriage, and typically cannot be modified unless there are significant changes in the life of either party that affects spousal maintenance, child support, or child custody.

 Even if your divorce goes through mediation, a successful mediation results in a Mediated Settlement Agreement.
 There will be final orders to document regardless of how your divorce concluded.
 The Final Divorce Decree covers every order that was agreed to or decided by the judge in your case.

 The Final Divorce Decree contains all the orders you and your spouse will abide by regarding your children, finances, the marital home, retirement funds, and other matters decided in a divorce.
 It’s a specific and detailed document that may require modifications as your life evolves post-divorce.
 As life changes, modifications may be necessary.

 Modifications allow former spouses to make changes to the divorce decree when there is a major change in the lives of either spouse.
 Petitions to modify a divorce decree can be made by filing a motion for modification to the court.